Skip to content

 How to Categorise the Edge Cases

 Gym membership you use three times a week is a want.
 Gym membership you renewed and never cancelled is wasted money masquerading as a want.
 Private health insurance is a need if public cover is inadequate, a want if public cover is fine and you want faster access.
 Restaurant meals while travelling for work count as a need if not reimbursed and a want otherwise.
 Groceries are a need; takeaway is a want.
-When in doubt, ask whether cutting the spend would change your life materially.
+When in doubt, ask whether cutting the spend would shift your life trajectory materially.
 If no, it is a want.

 Worked Example

 Monthly take-home: 4,000.
 Targets: needs 2,000, wants 1,200, savings 800.
 Actuals: needs 2,300, wants 1,000, savings 700.
 Verdict: needs overshoot by 300, wants undershoot by 200, savings undershoot by 100.
-Net: you are not saving enough because housing is 15% too high.
+Net: you are not saving enough because housing overshoots its 50% cap by 15% of the target (300 over 2,000).
 Options include finding cheaper housing, renegotiating a specific line in the needs bucket (insurance, utilities, phone plan), or accepting that at this salary the rule is too ambitious and a 55/25/20 split is more realistic for now.

 What to Do If You Want More Precision